Return-Aligned Decision Transformer: Experiments

-\paragraph{MuJoCo Domain.} \update{In the MuJoCo domain, as shown in Tab.~\ref{tab:mujoco_main_results_tab}, RADT outperforms all baseline methods across all tasks. } Furthermore, as illustrated in Fig.~\ref{fig:mujoco_main_results}, RADT consistently achieves lower absolute error than the baselines in most target returns across all tasks.
-The baselines exhibit low sensitivity when the target return changes and cannot consistently reduce the absolute error under various target returns. \update{For example, StARformer achieves low absolute error for specific target returns (50 and 66.7) in the ant-medium environment in Fig.~\ref{fig:mujoco_main_results}.
-However, its overall performance still results in a high absolute error, as shown in Tab~\ref{tab:mujoco_main_results_tab}.} In contrast, RADT consistently shows lower absolute errors across a wide range of target returns.
+In the MuJoCo domain, as shown in Tab.~\ref{tab:mujoco_main_results_tab}, RADT outperforms all baseline methods across all tasks.
+Furthermore, as illustrated in Fig.~\ref{fig:mujoco_main_results}, RADT consistently achieves lower absolute error than the baselines in most target returns across all tasks. \update{ The baselines exhibit low sensitivity to changes in target returns and tend to bias their actual returns toward specific values.
+For example, significant errors are observed for baseline methods at lower target returns in the ant-medium-expert and walker2d-medium tasks.
+This is because the ant-medium-expert and walker2d-medium datasets contain few trajectories with low target returns. } Additionally, StARformer achieves low absolute error for specific target returns (50 and 66.7) in the ant-medium environment in Fig.~\ref{fig:mujoco_main_results}.
+However, its overall performance still results in a high absolute error, as shown in Tab~\ref{tab:mujoco_main_results_tab}.
+In contrast, RADT consistently shows lower absolute errors across a wide range of target returns.
 These results suggest that RADT can effectively align the actual return with the target return in environments requiring fine-grained control with dense rewards.

+\update{ We observe that differences in the environment affect return alignment.
+From Fig.~\ref{fig:mujoco_performance} in Appendix~\ref{appx:additional_ablation}, we observe that the actual returns are approximately 75 regardless of the target return across all methods.
+This is likely because the returns of the trajectories in halfcheetah-medium are biased around 75, causing the model to overfit to it.
+Therefore, substantial bias in the dataset’s return distribution may reduce the effectiveness of return alignment across most methods. }

-\paragraph{Atari Domain.} \update{In the Atari domain, as shown in Tab.~\ref{tab:atari_main_results_tab}, RADT outperforms all baseline methods across all tasks. } Figure~\ref{fig:atari_main_results} shows that the baselines tend to exhibit large absolute errors for most target returns.
+\paragraph{Atari Domain.} In the Atari domain, as shown in Tab.~\ref{tab:atari_main_results_tab}, RADT outperforms all baseline methods across all tasks.
+Figure~\ref{fig:atari_main_results} shows that the baselines tend to exhibit large absolute errors for most target returns.
 This suggests that accurate return modeling in the Atari domain is challenging due to the delays between actions and their rewards.
 Despite this difficulty, RADT consistently demonstrates small absolute errors across a wide range of target returns.
 These results indicate that RADT can effectively match actual returns to target returns in environments requiring long-term credit assignment.